-- 19. The National Planning Policy Framework 2021 ("NPPF") recognises that the duties under the CCA 2008 are relevant to planning for climate change.
-Paragraph 153 provides that plans should "take a proactive approach to mitigating and adapting to climate change" (emphasis added).
-Footnote 53 makes clear this must be "in line with the objectives and provisions of the Climate Change Act 2008".
+21. The National Planning Policy Framework 2023 ("NPPF"), published in December 2023, recognises that the duties under the CCA 2008 are relevant to planning for climate change.
+Paragraph 158, which is unchanged from the September 2023, July 2021, February 2019 and March 2012 versions of the NPPF (in which it was paragraph 153), provides that plans should "take a proactive approach to mitigating and adapting to climate change" (emphasis added).
+Footnote 56 makes clear this must be "in line with the objectives and provisions of the Climate Change Act 2008".
 Policies "should support appropriate measures to ensure the future resilience of communities and infrastructure to climate change impacts".
-Energy efficiency policies clearly fall within the proactive approach to mitigation and making communities and infrastructure more resilient to climate change. - 20.
-DHLUC has indicated that there is no intention to amend these provisions of the NPPF in the proposed current reforms to national planning policy,28 and the direction of travel of future reform recognises that planning "can make an important contribution to...the vitally important task of mitigating and adapting to climate change".
-The consultation document indicates that future reform will explore how planning measures can do more to measure and reduce emissions in the built environment,29 including delivering significant reductions in operational carbon emissions from the built environment.30 The consultation also recognises the importance of work by LPAs who are frontrunners by innovating and leading
+Energy efficiency policies clearly fall within the proactive approach to mitigation and making communities and infrastructure more resilient to climate change.